farzadghanei/navdoon/README.rst

 * Receive metrics from multiple addresses
 * Flush to multiple Graphite backends
 * Easy to integrate with custom programs
+* Ability to reload the server without losing the metrics

 Details